-^d Based on the stratified Cochran-Mantel-Haenszel test.
+d Based on the stratified Cochran-Mantel-Haenszel test.

 Archival tumor specimens were evaluated for PD-L1 expression following completion of the trial.
 Across the study population, 22% (127/582) of patients had non-quantifiable results.
 Of the remaining 455 patients, the proportion of patients in retrospectively determined subgroups based on PD-L1 testing using the PD-L1 IHC 28-8 pharmDx assay were: 46% (209/455) PD-L1 negative, defined as <1% of tumor cells expressing PD-L1 and 54% (246/455) had PD-L1 expression, defined as \geq 1% of tumor cells expressing PD-L1.
-Among the 246 patients with tumors expressing PD-L1, 26% (65/246) had \geq 1%, but <5% tumor cells with positive staining, 7% (16/246) had \geq 5% but <10% tumor cells with positive staining.
-Figure 8 summarizes the results of prespecified analyses of survival in subgroups determined by percentage of tumor cells expressing PD-L1.
-Figure 9 summarizes the results of prespecified analyses of progression-free survival in subgroups determined by percentage PD-L1.
+Among the 246 patients with tumors expressing PD-L1, 26% (65/246) had \geq 1%, but <5% tumor cells with positive staining, 7% (16/246) had \geq 5% but <10% tumor cells with positive staining, and 67% (165/246) had greater than or equal to 10% tumor cells with positive staining.
+Figure 9 summarizes the results of prespecified analyses of survival in subgroups determined by percentage of tumor cells expressing PD-L1.
+Figure 10 summarizes the results of prespecified analyses of progression-free survival in subgroups determined by percentage of tumor cells expressing PD-L1.